Should I Be Running Pool Pump in Winter?

 3. Install freeze protection timers

 Another great way to keep your pool water from freezing is using freeze protection timers.
 These devices automatically run the pool system when temperatures get very low.
-So as soon your pool’s water begins approaching freezing temperatures, your pool’s pump will start working and cycle it.
+As soon as your pool’s water begins approaching freezing temperatures, your pool’s pump will start working and cycle it.

 This will trigger the heat production process we talked about before, where molecules move and create friction.
 If you don’t live in an area that experiences long spells of temperatures below 32 degrees Fahrenheit, this will often be enough to keep your pool’s water from freezing.

-Pool pump freeze protection is great for people who want to keep their pool open in the winter months but are too busy to keep an eye on it at all times.
+Pool pump freeze protection is excellent for people who want to keep their pool open in the winter months but are too busy to keep an eye on it at all times.

 4. Keep your pool clean